-- 1. Sufficient RN and LVN staffing to allow a minimum of four(4) hours per participant per day of non-duplicated skilled nursing with a minimum of two (2) hours of the four(4) hours per participant per day being of non-duplicated RN staffing.
-All LVN staffing must be supervised by an RN who is available by telephone at all times. - 2.
-Participants residing in an ICF/DD-CN must receive 24-hour skilled nursing services provided by or under the direct supervision of an RN.
-As required under California Business and Professions Code §2725, an LVN may render services under the supervision of an RN when the RN is not physically present, within their scope of practice. - 3.
-A minimum of one RN or one LVN must be in the facility and awake at all times. - 4.
-All staff rendering direct care must maintain currently required, unrevoked licenses and/or certifications and must receive ongoing training specific to the waiver population being served. - 5.
-The following nursing care needs are included within the scope of continuous nursing: - A. Assistance with ADLs and IADLs - B. Ventilator, tracheostomy and respiratory care - C. IV therapy - D. Feeding and elimination care (including tubes) - E. Medication administration - F. Skin care
+1. Sufficient RN and LVN staffing to allow a minimum of four (4) hours per participant per day of non-duplicated skilled nursing with a minimum of two (2) hours of the four (4) hours per participant per day being of non- duplicated RN staffing.
+All LVN staffing must be supervised by an RN who is available by telephone at all times.

-When the direct care needs of a participant cannot be met by providing 24 hours of direct care services, the WA must contact DHCS to discuss potential resources to meet the needs of the participant to continue to protect their health and welfare.
+2. Participants residing in an ICF/DD-CN must receive 24-hour skilled nursing services provided by or under the direct supervision of an RN.
+As required under California Business and Professions Code §2725, an LVN may render services under the supervision of an RN when the RN is not physically present, within their scope of practice.

+3. A minimum of one RN or one LVN must be in the facility and awake at all times.

+4. All staff rendering direct care must maintain currently required, unrevoked licenses and/or certifications and must receive ongoing training specific to the waiver population being served.

+5. The following nursing care needs are included within the scope of continuous nursing:

+- A. Assistance with ADLs and IADLs

+- B. Ventilator, tracheostomy and respiratory care

+- C. IV therapy

+- D. Feeding and elimination care (including tubes)

+- E. Medication administration

+- F. Skin care

 This waiver service is only authorized for individuals age 21 and over.
-All medical necessity DD/CNC, Non-Ventilator Dependent Services for children under the age of 21 are covered in the state plan pursuant to the EPSDT benefit.
+All medically necessary DD/CNC, non-ventilator dependent services for children under the age of 21 are covered in the state plan pursuant to the EPSDT benefit.